Lavender Town: Lavender Town Syndrome creepypastas

 The spread of Lavender Town Syndrome is believed to be due to its association with the Dennō Senshi Porygon incident.
-The episode resulted in many children across Japan suffering from seizures, and its correlation with Lavender Town Syndrome's events being considered to have provided "grounding" for the creepypasta.
-Patricia Hernandez of Kotaku also stated that the incident supposedly taking place in Japan would have required a proficiency in Japanese to fact-check, resulting in the incident being hard to verify and thus more realistic.
+The incident resulted in many children across Japan suffering from seizures, and its similarities to Lavender Town Syndrome's events were considered to have provided "grounding" for the creepypasta.
+Patricia Hernandez of Kotaku stated that the incident supposedly taking place in Japan would have required a proficiency in Japanese to fact-check, resulting in the incident being hard to verify and thus more realistic.
 The paper Lavender Town Syndrome' Creepypasta: A Rational Narration of the Supernatural" described the creepypastas as being used to re-enchant the games for older fans of the series who had grown up on the original games; it felt as though the corruption of this childhood aspect was used in order to convey an element of horror in the story.
-The various creepypastas' attempt to rationalize their supernatural phenomenon via the usage of a mix of fake and real documentation was additionally stated to add a layer of realism to the stories, making them more convincing and engaging for those interacting with the stories, while also building the creepypastas' mythical aspects.
+The various creepypastas' attempts to rationalize their supernatural phenomenon via the usage of a mix of fake and real documentation was additionally stated to add a layer of realism to the stories, making them more convincing and engaging for those interacting with the stories, while also building the creepypastas' mythical aspects.
 Mark Hill of Kill Screen additionally stated that the ability for fans of the creepypastas to be able to add their own variations to the tale aided in its spread, as it allowed the story to be retold in a variety of different fashions.